sheeeng/getting-started-with-compliance-and-governance-using-azure-policy-presentation/PITCHME.md

 A service that enables users to govern Azure resources by enforcing organizational standards and assessing compliance at scale.

 Common use cases for Azure Policy include implementing governance for resource consistency, regulatory compliance, security, cost, and management.
 Policy definitions for these common use cases are already available in your Azure environment as built-ins to help you get started.

+For example: a control description might be: ‘S3 buckets must not be available across the Internet’.
+Control implementations come in three classes: preventative, detective, and reactive.
+For this control the implementations might be:

+    A CSP policy written in a product such as Azure Policy (preventative), or Attempting to connect to each S3 bucket in turn across the Internet and reporting any that allow access (detective), or Deleting each S3 bucket that is detected as being open to the Internet (reactive)

 -->

 ---